Birkity/Knapsack_Problem/README.md

 ### 🛍️ Knapsack Problem Solver Using EDA 🧠

 A Python implementation of the **Knapsack Problem** using the **Estimation of Distribution Algorithm (EDA)**.
-Optimize the selection of items to maximize value without exceeding the weight limit!
+Optimize the selection of items to maximize value without exceeding the weight limit

 ---